-Tsunami Warning Issued After Major Earthquake Strikes Off Japan's Northeast Coast
+Tsunami Warnings Issued After Major Earthquake Strikes Off Japan’s Northeastern Coast

 Key Facts

-- A 7.4 to 7.5 magnitude earthquake struck off Japan's northeastern coast.
+- A powerful earthquake with a reported magnitude between 7.4 and 7.7 struck off Japan's northeastern coast.

 - Recovery efforts are underway in quake-affected areas, including Nagano Prefecture.